master-elise/fpga_tools/README.md

 ## Opensource tools for PS access

-Gwenhael Goavec-Merou has contributed <a href="openxc7_build_install.sh">automating the compilation</a> of the OpenXC7 branch of the tools *which are not the same branch* than selected above.
+Gwenhael Goavec-Merou has contributed <a href="openxc7_build_install.sh">this script</a>
+automating the compilation of the OpenXC7 branch of the tools *which are not the same branch* than selected above.